 Every day, screens and people drain your attention from dawn to dusk, leaving you with no time to reflect on how satisfied you are with work.

-Through solitude, that is, moments of your life when you are physically or mentally alone, you can close your eyes and talk with yourself.
-Think, shamelessly, about grudges with family members, resentment towards a friend, or feelings of envy.
-Unless you meditate, it's normal to spend a few hours or days closing the doors of unsolved businesses.
-And then, once no event can steal your attention, reflect on your feelings towards your job.
+Through solitude, that is, moments of your life when you are physically or mentally alone, you can think, shamelessly, about grudges with family members, resentment towards a friend, work dissatisfaction, or feelings of envy.

 You don't need a cabin in the woods to reflect on your actions or job.
 Instead, reduce the time spent listening to others and add it to listening to your mind.
-A practice that worked for me was to stop watching or listening to anything while commuting, eating, exercising, or showering, freeing up more time to think.
+For example, I stopped listening to videos, music, or podcasts while commuting, eating, exercising, or showering, freeing up more time to think.

 Use your life's purpose to avoid or stop toxic productivity